jjvanzon/JJs-Reference-Architecture/api.md

 [`Entity Framework`](https://www.nuget.org/packages/EntityFramework) is a framework for data access, a so called [`ORM`](#orm) (**O**bject **R**elational **M**apper).
 To hide [`Entity Framework`](https://www.nuget.org/packages/EntityFramework) behind abstractions, [`JJ.Framework.Data.EntityFramework`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Data.EntityFramework) and [repository interfaces](patterns.md#repository-interfaces) might be used.

-At one point we could notice a slow down in [`JJ.Framework.Data.EntityFramework`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Data.EntityFramework).
-This while it wasn't even modified.
+At one point we thought we noticed a slow down in [`JJ.Framework.Data.EntityFramework`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Data.EntityFramework).
+But it wasn't even modified.
 Probably caused by an upgrade to a newer [`Entity Framework`](https://www.nuget.org/packages/EntityFramework) version.
 Unfortunately [`JJ.Framework.Data.EntityFramework`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Data.EntityFramework) was not upgraded since then, because most of the apps used [`NHibernate`](#nhibernate) instead.

 Using these `API's` transactions might not work unless you enable `MSDTC` (**M**icrosoft **D**istributed **T**ransaction **C**oordinator).
 That would be a `Windows` service belonging to an [`SQL Server`](https://www.microsoft.com/en-us/sql-server) installation.